aaronpowell/aaronpowell.github.io/src/documents/posts/2011-12-12-you-dont-need-jquery-proxy.md

---- cson
+---
   title: "You don't need to use $.proxy"
   metaTitle: "You don't need to use $.proxy"
   description: "Why you shouldn't use (and don't need to use) the $.proxy method in jQuery"
   revised: "2011-12-12"
   date: "2011-12-12"
-tags: ["jquery","javascript"]
+  tags:
+    - "jquery"
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/you-dont-need-jquery-proxy"]
+  urls:
+    - "/javascript/you-dont-need-jquery-proxy"
-summary: """
+  summary: ""

-"""
 ---
 I've been recently going through some extending of a jQuery UI widget which a colleague had written when I came across quite a number of statements that were using the [proxy][1] method from jQuery.